 Pentre Ifan Burial Chamber is the most striking megalithic monument in Wales.
-At around 5000 years old this Portal Dolmen tomb is a must see tourist location for visitors to the beautiful Pembrokeshire coastline.
+At around 5000 years old this Portal Dolmen tomb is a must see tourist location for visitors to the beautiful Pembrokeshire coastline, just a couple of miles off the main coastal road near Newport.

 Four large stone monoliths stand vertically, supporting the horizontal 5m long capstone, a huge slab of Pembrokeshire slate.
 This was the centre of the monument when originally built.
 It’s thought that smaller boulders were piled high from a radius of around 18m, creating a loosely pyramid shaped cairn with the monoliths at the heart of the structure.